-Our reference to the discharge letters is consistent with our precedents.
+Relying upon the discharge letters is consistent with our precedents.
 This is because both documents may be considered even under a Rule 12(b)(6) analysis.
 See In re Katrina Canal Breaches Litig., 495 F.3d 191, 205 (5th Cir.
-2007); 5B Charles Alan Wright & Arthur R. Miller, Federal Practice and Procedure § 1357 (3d ed.
+2007); 5B CHARLES ALAN WRIGHT & ARTHUR R. MILLER, FEDERAL PRACTICE AND PROCEDURE § 1357 (3d ed.
 2004).
 No party questions the authenticity of these two documents and both were sufficiently referenced in the complaint to permit their consideration on a motion to dismiss.
-See Wright & Miller § 1357.
+See WRIGHT & MILLER § 1357.